Detailed Explanation of 7 Software Testing Principles

 Principle 3: Early Testing

-Software testing should be a priority.
-It should be started early in the software development life cycle and maintained throughout development.
-This means testing should occur from requirements gathering to deployment and beyond.
+Priority should be given to software testing.
+It should begin early in software development and continue throughout the development lifecycle, from requirements gathering to deployment and beyond.

 Early and ongoing testing is cheaper and easier than later phases.
 It also ensures that the program meets user needs and identifies issues to solve before they become serious issues.
 Continuous testing will make the final product more stable and reliable.